Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Benchmark Setup

 Before tables can be evaluated, each ground truth table must be matched to its counterpart in the parser output.
 This is non-trivial because parsers produce tables in diverse formats (HTML, Markdown, LaTeX, plain text), may split or merge tables, reorder content in multi-column layouts, or fail to recognize tables entirely.

 We address this with an LLM-based matching pipeline using Gemini-3-Flash-Preview~\cite{gemini_3}.
-Given the list of ground truth tables (as LaTeX) and the full parser output, the model identifies and extracts the corresponding parsed representation for each ground truth table.
-Since the LLM may introduce minor artifacts such as whitespace changes, a rule-based post-validation step verifies and corrects each returned table against the original parser output, yielding a robust mapping between ground truth and parsed tables.
+Given the ground truth tables (as LaTeX) alongside the full parser output, the model is prompted to return for each ground truth table the corresponding parsed span verbatim, or an empty string if no match is present.
+Since LLMs occasionally introduce minor transcription artifacts such as altered whitespace, the returned text is treated as a locator only: a rule-based post-validation step recovers the matched span as a literal substring of the parser output via sliding-window Levenshtein alignment.
+The pipeline therefore cannot fabricate matches: every matched span originates verbatim from the parser output.
+Manual inspection of the matched spans across all 21 parser outputs confirmed reliable matching behavior across the encountered output formats (HTML, Markdown, LaTeX, plain text).